37th Training Wing: Tonopah Test Range Airport

-The uncoded aircraft of the 4450th TG were given the USAF Tail Code of "TR", and subdued squadron emblems were affixed to the 37th TFW's aircraft.
-The choice of the 415th, 416th and 417th Tactical Fighter Squadrons were significant, as these were all World War II P-61 Black Widow night fighter squadrons.
+The uncoded aircraft of the 4450th Group were given the USAF Tail Code of "TR", and subdued squadron emblems were affixed to the 37th TFW's aircraft.
+The choice of the 415th, 416th and 417th Tactical Fighter Squadrons was significant, as these were all World War II Northrop P-61 Black Widow night fighter squadrons.
 The mission of the F-117 was night stealth tactical fighter operations; the squadron designations were chosen to honor these pioneering World War II squadrons, which were bestowed their lineages and histories.
 The wing trained to integrate stealth technology with more conventional methods of combat operations.

 The 415th and 416th squadrons each flew 18 production F-117As, whereas the 417th flew the 6 pre-production F-117As (79-10780 – 79–10785).
 The 417th also operated Northrop T-38A Talon and AT-38B Talon trainers for chase and training.

 Operation Just Cause

 On 19 December 1989, just 13 months after the Pentagon had disclosed the existence of the F-117A, it was used in combat for the first time.
 This was in Operation Just Cause, the invasion of Panama intended to dislodge and arrest General Manuel Noreiga.

 In early 1988, Panama's military dictator, Gen. Manuel Noriega, had been indicted by two Florida grand juries on charges of laundering drug money.
 He laughed off the charges and dismissed Panama's president in February.
 During the May 1989 presidential election campaign, Noriega's "Dignity Battalion" goon squad beat up opposition candidate Guillermo Endara.
 Endara won the election, but on 1 October, Noriega prevented him from taking office.
 Two days later, a coup attempt was made but collapsed when loyalist Panamanian Defense Forces (PDF) rescued Noriega.
 The coup leaders were executed the following day.
 On 15 December, Noriega declared a state of war between the United States and Panama.
 The following evening, PDF soldiers killed a marine lieutenant and arrested a navy lieutenant.
 The Lieutenant and his wife had witnessed the shooting.
 The officer was beaten and his wife was threatened with sexual abuse.

 In response to these events, President George H. W. Bush issued orders to invade Panama.
 One of the targets was the Battalion 2000 barracks at Rio Hato Airfield.
 United States Army Rangers were to be dropped at the adjoining airfield.
 The PDF troops would have to be neutralized before the airdrop.
 Army Lt.
 Gen. Carl W. Stiner, the XVIII Airborne Corps commander, requested F-117As be used.
-The F-117s would not bomb the two barracks, but rather the 2,000-pound LBGs with time-delay fuzes would be directed to aim points near the buildings.
+The F-117s would not bomb the two barracks, but rather the 2,000-pound LBGs with time-delay fuses would be directed to aim points near the buildings.
 They would act as "a giant stun grenade," to confuse the PDF troops without killing them.
 The use of F-117As was based on their night-bombing accuracy, rather than stealth, as the PDF lacked heavy air defenses.